Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Abstract

 \section{Abstract}

-We prove that the nonnegative $3$-intermediate Ricci curvature and uniformly positive $k$-triRic curvature implies rigidity of complete noncompact two-sided weakly stable minimal hypersurfaces in a Riemannian manifold $(X^5,g)$ with bounded geometry.
-The nonnegativity of $3$-intermediate Ricci curvature can be replaced by nonnegative Ricci and biRic curvature.
+We prove that nonnegative $3$-intermediate Ricci curvature combined with uniformly positive $k$-triRic curvature implies rigidity of complete noncompact two-sided stable minimal hypersurfaces in a Riemannian manifold $(X^5,g)$ with bounded geometry.
+The stonger assumption of nonnegative $3$-intermediate Ricci curvature can be replaced by the nonnegativity of Ricci and biRic curvature.
 In particular, there is no complete noncompact stable minimal hypersurface in a closed $5$-dimensional manifold with positive sectional curvature.
-It extends result of Chodosh-Li-Stryker [to appear in J. Eur.
+This extends result of Chodosh-Li-Stryker [J. Eur.
 Math.
-Soc (2024)] to $5$-dimensions.
-We also prove some nonexistence results of complete noncompact constant mean curvature hypersurfaces with finite index in hyperbolic space $\mathbb{H}^5$.
+Soc (2025)] to $5$-dimension.
+We also establish rigidity results on CMC hypersurfaces with nonzero mean curvature in $5$- and $6$-manifolds.